 When asked about the issues affecting parents' decisions to allow or not allow their child to walk or bicycle to school, distance was cited the most often as a barrier to walking or bicycling to school.
-Weather or climate and amount of traffic along route were also commonly cited issues affecting parents' decisions to allow or not allow their child to walk or bicycle to school.
+Weather or climate, amount of traffic along route and speed of traffic along route were also commonly cited issues affecting parents' decisions to allow or not allow their child to walk or bicycle to school.
 Another question in the parent survey asked, "would you probably let your child walk or bike to or from school if this problem were changed or improved?"
-Many parents responded that they would let their child walk or bicycle to school if distance was not an issue.
-Several other popular positive responses related to issues that could be changed included addressing the amount of traffic along the route, the speed of traffic along the route, sidewalks or pathways, and safety of intersections and crossings.
+Many parents responded that they would let their child walk or bicycle to school if distance or the climate were not issues.
+Several other popular positive responses related to issues that could be changed included addressing the speed of traffic along the route and safety of intersections and crossings.
 All answers are shown below in figure 2.7.

 Some issues, such as weather or climate, distance, and children's before or after school activities cannot be easily changed.
-However, many of the issues presented in the survey, such as grossing guards, safety of intersections and crossings and sidewalks or pathways can be addressed throughout the SRTS planning process.
+However, many of the issues presented in the survey, such as grossing guards, safety of intersections and sidewalks or pathways, can be addressed through the SRTS planning process.
 The SRTS Team spent time looking at those issues that can be changed or improved and this plan addresses those issues.
-The plan also addresses those issues identified in the next question that if changed or improved, parents would probably let their child walk or bicycle to school.
+The plan also addresses those issues identified in the question asking if problems were changed or improved, parents would probably let their child walk or bicycle to school.

-Comments from the parent surveys reveal that parents are extremely worried about the safety of their children.
-However, some indicated that if measures were taken to address safety issues, such as having crossing guards and more intersections or having more separated bicycle facilities, they would feel more comfortable allowing their children to walk or bicycle to school.
+Comments from the parent surveys revealed that parents are extremely worried about the safety of their children.
+However, some indicated that if measures were taken to address safety issues, such as having crossing guards at more intersections, or having more separated bicycle facilities, they would feel more comfortable allowing their children to walk or bicycle to school.